Skip to main content

 Ambition Initiative

-Background: The transport sector accounts for 36% of annual total greenhouse gas (GHG) emissions from the energy sector in Nepal.
-Widespread adoption of electric vehicles (EVs) has been recognised by the Government of Nepal (GON) as an important priority for the transport sector and Nepal’s second enhanced Nationally Determined Contributions (NDCs) targets 20% of public transport vehicles being electric by 2025.
-The GON estimates that by 2022, the country will achieve a net annual surplus of hydropower.
+The transport sector accounts for 36% of annual total greenhouse gas (GHG) emissions from Nepal’s energy sector.
+Widespread adoption of electric vehicles (EVs) has been recognised by the Government of Nepal as an important priority and Nepal’s updated Nationally Determined Contributions (NDC 3.0) sets targets to electrify the transport sector.
+Its NDC 3.0 aims for a 95 % share of EV sales among private two- and four-wheelers and 90% among commercial public transport vehicles by 2035.
+Nepal has also a growing surplus of electricity generated from hydropower.